Singing as a Way of Giving

-- Practice songs that the students have previously learned that would be happy, uplifting songs. ("If You're Happy and You Know It," "I've Been Working on the Railroad," "Alphabet Song," "Five Green and Speckled Frogs," "Ten Little Indians," "I Like to Eat Apples and Bananas," etc.) Songs that have hand motions would be preferred.
-Practice these until they are of performance quality.
+Practice and record songs that the students have previously learned that would be happy, uplifting songs.
+Songs that have hand motions would be preferred.

-- Decide as a group how to introduce and end the video.
+Decide as a group how to introduce and end the video.
 Select a spokesperson or a group of students to speak on the video, introducing songs and inviting the children to sing-a-long.
 Also, decide the order of the performances.
 Use video editing to put clips together with introductions and other slides.
-Teacher Tip: It might be advantageous to view a few sing-a-long videos to get ideas of how to do introductions, etc.

 Strand PHIL.IV Volunteering and Service

 Benchmark E.4 Demonstrate the skills needed for the successful performance of the volunteer job.